More information is available at:credit-suisse.com/biodiversity

 Credit Suisse recognizes the need to protect the range of habitats and species on Earth and to safeguard the natural ecological processes and the livelihoods they support.
 We are committed to playing our part in addressing biodiversity loss through our role as an intermediary between the economy, the environment and society.
 As a trusted financial partner, we aim to help our clients understand the risks from biodiversity loss and identify the opportunities associated with the conscientious management of natural capital and the conservation of biodiversity.

-In order to provide more transparency about our approach to biodiversity, in 2020 we developed a public.
-The Statement describes how we address biodiversity by embedding it into our sustainability risk assessments ( ), by facilitating investments into biodiversity protection, and through the physical footprint of our own operations.
+Our Statement on Biodiversity describes how we address biodiversity by considering it in our risk management processes, by facilitating investments into biodiversity protection, and through the footprint of our operations.

 Biodiversity-related issues are embedded into our sustainability risk assessments and included in our sector-specific policies and guidelines, where we prioritize high biodiversity risk sectors such as agriculture.
 For example, as a general rule, Credit Suisse will not directly finance or provide advice on activities undertaken by in-scope businesses within areas of High Conservation Value (HCV) that are subject to statutory local, national or international Protected Area designation, or areas that are undesignated but recognized by the international scientific community as having HCVs.